redsquirrel/jargon/articles/btc-tx-streaming.md

 [snippet: btc_transaction_firehose.rb:30,48]

 The rest of these methods are all called by the parser, which I harvested from Toshi.
-I don't yet fully understand what `on_ping`, `on_inv_transaction`, and `on_inv_block_v2` are doing, and how they fit into the interactions. `on_tx` is the important one, and that's where we pass the transaction (tx) to our little database.
+I don't yet fully understand what `on_ping`, `on_inv_transaction`, and `on_inv_block_v2` are doing, and how they fit into the interactions. `on_tx` is the important one, and that's where we pass the transaction (tx) to our little "database".

+[snippet: btc_transaction_firehose.rb:52,64]

+Our dumb little database is just a `Set` that we use to track whether we've already seen a transaction.
+Since we're connecting to around 10 nodes, we're going to see a bunch of duplicate transactions.
+I'd like to show each transaction once, and only once.
+So if it's the first time we've seen it, we store the [transaction id hash](https://bitcoin.org/en/glossary/txid).
+Then we have a little fun and add up the total [output](https://en.bitcoin.it/wiki/Transaction#Output) value of the transaction and print it to the screen!

+Head over to the [gist](https://gist.github.com/redsquirrel/bce4ffbf0c677ac78fa7), try it out, and leave a comment!